n0-tone/fruit-slicer/README.md

 # Fruit Slicer 🍎

 A gesture-controlled fruit catching game built with p5.js and ml5.js where players use hand movements to grab falling fruits and place them in a basket.
 Test your reflexes and coordination in this engaging interactive experience!
+You can now also use your voice to switch between screens.
+Only works in portuguese.

 ## 📍 Website